 Your eye care provider will also do a full eye exam.
 This will include testing for visual sharpness.
 They will also test how your eyes converge during tasks where you need to look closely.
 You may need to repeat this test, using each eye separately and then together.
 Your provider should be able to diagnose the condition with a health history and eye exam alone.

 Eye care providers often prescribe certain eye exercises to treat CI.
 You might do these exercises at home or at the office.
 Some of these exercises might include looking through prisms.
 Computer programs are available that can increase convergence ability and measure your improvement over time.
 Most of the time, symptoms go away after you have regularly practiced the exercises over a fairly short period of time.

 Covering one of the eyes does not help correct CI.
 But it may reduce symptoms for a short time.
 It doesn’t give you practice working with both eyes together.
 This is important to correct CI.
 You may choose to use this method for a short time if you have a lot of close work to perform.

 Sometimes the symptoms don't go away, even with treatment.
 If that happens, your eye care provider may advise using special prism glasses for reading.
 These glasses may help you read more comfortably.
 In very rare cases, your provider might advise surgery.

 Coping with convergence insufficiency

 A child with CI may have problems in school.
-He or she may have trouble focusing.
-And he or she may be a slow reader.
+They may have trouble focusing or be a slow reader.
 These problems may go away once the CI is treated.
 Think about getting a visual exam for any child having trouble in school.

 Exercises to treat CI are very successful for most people.
 But it is important to practice these exercises sufficiently.
-If your child has CI, make sure he or she does these exercises regularly.
+If your child has CI, make sure they do these exercises regularly.